Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class13/README.md

 > ***i.
 Perform genome alignment with Parsnp***

-Create a conda environment day3am that will install Parsnp/Harvesttools for you.
-Run these commands to generate a new conda environment.
+Create a conda environment class13 that will install Parsnp/Harvesttools/Gubbins for you.

 ```
 conda create -n class13 -c bioconda parsnp harvesttools gubbins